 Why SEO is Essential for Lawyers & Law Firms

-SEO can help your law firm win hundreds of thousands of dollars in new business, this year.
+Search engine optimization (SEO) can help your law firm win hundreds of thousands of dollars in new business this year.

-It doesn’t happen overnight, but we believe SEO is the single greatest growth channel for law firms.
+It doesn’t happen overnight, but we believe SEO for law firms is the single greatest growth channel for legal marketing.

-Welcome to our comprehensive guide to SEO for Lawyers.
+Welcome to our comprehensive guide to search engine optimization (SEO) for Lawyers.

 If you want to:

-Follow along as we share the knowledge needed to win more high-value clients from Google without all the headaches.
+Follow along as we share the knowledge needed to win more high-value clients from Google search engines without headaches.

-Attorney Search Engine Optimization is the process of maximizing the number of visitors coming to your law firm’s website by ensuring that it appears high on search engine result pages (SERPs).
+Attorney SEO is the process of maximizing the number of visitors coming to your law firm’s website by ensuring that it appears high on search engine result pages (SERPs).

-We’ll cover these elements in more detail later, but here are some of the most integral components of legal SEO:
+We’ll cover these elements in more detail later, but here are some of the most integral components of attorney SEO: